tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/lease-share.md

 ---

 # Lease Share
 The `Lease Share` operation establishes and manages a lock on an Azure file share or a share snapshot.
+While this API is fully supported, this is a legacy management API.
+We recommend using [File Shares - Lease](/rest/api/storagerp/file-shares/lease) provided by the storage resource provider (Microsoft.Storage) instead.
+To learn more about programmatically interacting with `FileShare` resources using the storage resource provider, see [Operations on FileShares](Operations-on-Shares--File-Service-.md).

 The lock duration can be 15 to 60 seconds, or can be infinite.
 The `Lease Share` operation can be called in one of five modes:

 - `Acquire`: to request a new lease.
 - `Renew`: to renew an existing lease.